Bachelor of Arts (minor only)

-You can focus on a range of areas such as tax, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work.
+You can focus on a range of areas such as tax, audit, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work.
 UC Accounting graduates get work in a wide variety of roles around the world.

 Find out more about what you can do with a degree in Accounting.